 - 1 - PH POE29U-1AT(PL)D-R Gigabit PoE+ Injector, IEEE802.3af compliant, IEEE802.3at, PoE capable network switch, or equivalent PoE injector

 - 2 - Desono C-IC6 Wide coverage two-way, passive coaxial design ceiling speakers (dispersion angle of 130°) optimized for voice reproduction

-Note that other non-Biamp equipment is required, including the, PoE+ injector(s), and network switch.
+Note that other non-Biamp equipment is required, including PC running soft codec conferencing application, auxillary audio source, and control network switch.

 The example file for this system design template is set up with all the audio I/O, processing, and control points required, and is ready to load to the system and begin setting up the room gain structure and EQing.
 In the file, the matrix routing is already in place to support the room design requirements.
 One AEC processing channel on the TesiraFORTÉ AVB VT4 will be occupied by the TCM-1A microphone.
 The first two analog audio inputs are used for the stereo audio feeds from auxiliary sources.
 No analog outputs will be required in this setup, as the speakers are being connected to the TCM-1A amplifier, represented as a separate two channel output block.

 To support the conferencing needs of the space, the microphone signal is routed to the VoIP, analog telephone (POTS) and USB outputs.
 USB initialization in the file has been setup to support a 1x1 audio configuration with computer AEC disabled for the PC connection.
 All AEC references have been made in the matrix mixer for proper echo cancelation of conferencing sources.
 The file's Equipment Table is populated with proper hardware to match the layout, but will need to have serial numbers and proxy host assignments added before loading the file to system.